state-less/javascript.forum/posts/the-basics-of-git.md

 However there are a few important things you need to know even when you're familiar with git.
 Especially if you're working with multiple people on the same project / feature.

-The first thing you should learn about is how to use _branches effectively_.
+The first thing you should learn about is how to use branches _effectively_.
 This allows you to split work into features, fixes and releases which makes it easy to work on a seperate feature and keep release cycles once your project has grown in complexity.

 ## Branching Model

+Normally you are working on _feature_<sup>1</sup> and _hotfix_ branches.
+Once development of a _feature_ meets its [_DoD_](https://www.scruminc.com/definition-of-done) it can be merged into the current _release_<sup>2</sup> branch.
+It makes sense to have _release_ branches which accumulate features and bug-fixes until the next version requirements are met<sup>3</sup>.

-Normally you are working on _feature_ and _hotfix_ branches.
-Features represent an increment in value of a product and are usually self contained.
-It makes sense to have a seperate branch for each feature that's being developed as it contains all the changes that are needed for an increment in value.
-Once development of a _feature_ meets its [_DoD_](https://www.scruminc.com/definition-of-done) it can be merged into the current _release_ branch.
+<sub>1 - Features represent an increment in value of a product and are usually self contained.
+It makes sense to have a seperate branch for each feature that's being developed as it contains all the changes that are needed for an increment in value.</sub>
-When developing a product, you usually you have release cycles.
-A release is a collection of features that marks a finalized version of a product.
+<sub>2 -  When developing a product, you usually you have release cycles.
+A release is a collection of features that marks a finalized version of a product.</sub>
-Hence it makes sense to have _release_ branches which accumulate features and bug-fixes until the version requirements are met.

-This means, all features meet their DoD, all tests run successfully.
-Linters and compilers don't produce errors and the pipeline is *green* (completes successfully)
+<sub>3 - This means, all features meet their DoD, all tests run successfully.
+QA and Design is approved.
+Linters and compilers don't produce errors and the pipeline is _green_ (completes successfully)</sub>

-Once a release branch has all features for the next version it should be finalized (_locked_).
-Once the branch is locked, you can merge it into _master_ and tag the commit with the version number.
+Once a release branch is ready and deployed to production, it should be finalized (_locked_).
+You can then merge it into _master_ and tag the commit with the correct version number.

-Here is an article by Atlassian which covers [different branching workflows](https://www.atlassian.com/git/tutorials/comparing-workflows) such as [_GitFlow_](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)
+Here is an article by Atlassian which covers [different branching workflows](https://www.atlassian.com/git/tutorials/comparing-workflows) such as [_GitFlow_](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

 Once you are familiar with branching, features and release cycles you can try collaborating with others on a project.

-There are a few things worth to know when working with other people on the same feature branch.
+### There are a few things worth to know when working with together on the same feature branch.

-One of them is rebasing to upstream and preserving history when merging.
+Some of those are rebasing to upstream and preserving history when merging.

 ## What's the difference between `git rebase` and `git merge`?